Day 1

 Every great adventure begins with a few questions—that’s part of the journey.
 If you're curious about what’s ahead or wondering if this experience is right for you, our FAQs have you covered.
 You’ll find thoughtful answers to help you feel confident, grounded, and excited for what’s to come.

 Who is this trip designed for?
+(Namibia)

 Can I arrive late or leave early?